AdobeDocs/analytics.en/help/implement/vars/page-vars/hier.md

 >
 >This variable was more common in previous versions of Adobe Analytics.
 Adobe recommends using [eVars](evar.md) and classifications instead.

+>[!IMPORTANT]
+>
+>Hierarchy is not supported in data collection using XDM for Experience Edge.

 This variable is useful for sites that have more than three levels in their site structure.
 For example, a media site can have 4 levels to the Sports section: `Sports`, `Local Sports`, `Baseball`, and `Team name`.
 If someone visits the Baseball page, Sports, Local Sports, and Baseball, all levels reflect that visit.

 Adobe supports up to 5 hierarchy variables in your implementation.
 At the time the hierarchy is enabled, decide on a delimiter for the variable and the maximum number of levels for the hierarchy.
 For example, if the delimiter is a comma, the hierarchy would look similar to the following: